Munk School of Global Affairs & Public Policy: Master's degrees

 The Munk School offers three master's degrees – a Master of Global Affairs (MGA) and a Master of Public Policy (MPP), and a Master of Arts Degree in European and Eurasian Studies (CEES MA).

 The Master of Global Affairs (MGA) program is a two-year interdisciplinary professional degree with curriculum covering global and financial systems, global civil society, and global strategic and security issues.
 The program requires students to complete a relevant internship with an NGO, an international organization such as the UN or WTO, or at an embassy or consulate abroad.
 Admission to the MGA is highly selective with 500 to 600 annual applicants for 80 first-year placements.
 After a general first year of study, students specialize in one of three areas: Global Economy and Markets, Global Civil Society, or Global Institutions.
 MGA students can also complete their degrees concurrently with an MBA at the Rotman School of Management or with a JD at the University of Toronto Faculty of Law.
-The Munk School's MGA can also been taken as one half of a duel degree with either Sciences Po, Hertie School of Governance, or the London School of Economics (LSE).
+The Munk School's MGA can also be taken as one half of a dual degree with either Sciences Po, Hertie School of Governance, or the London School of Economics (LSE).

 The Master of Public Policy (MPP) program is a two-year professional degree, emphasizing practical and applied dimensions of policymaking.
 Approximately 80 students are admitted each year.
 Core courses include micro and macroeconomics, legal analysis, political science and quantitative methods for policy analysis.
-The curriculum also includes five electives on domestic policy, law, and international policy, taken either at the Munk School or other graduate departments on the University of Toronto campus.
+The curriculum also includes five electives on domestic policy, law, and international policy, taken either at the Munk School or other graduate departments on the University of Toronto's St. George campus.
 The school frequently invites public sector leaders and external researchers to lecture and expose students to senior professionals in government and the broader public, private and community sectors.
 Students are required to complete an internship during the summer between the first and second year.
 The school internship partners include the Canadian Federal Public Service, the Ontario Public Service, the City of Toronto, the City of Mississauga, as well as many non-governmental organizations and research think tanks.
 Second year MPP students can compete for exchanges with partner institutions in Europe and Asia, including The Hertie School of Governance (Berlin), Sciences Po's Paris School of International Affairs (Paris), The Lee Kuan Yew School of Public Policy (Singapore), and the National Graduate Institute for Public Policy (Japan).

-The Master of Arts in European and Eurasian Studies (CEES MA) is offered at the Centre for European and Eurasian Studies at the Munk School of Global Affairs and Public Policy.
-CEES MA is a two-year program that offers its students rigorous academic training paired with international professional experience.

-Through our professional internship placements across Europe and Eurasia, experiential learning opportunities, Major Research Paper, and student led initiatives, CEES graduates gain the experience they need to succeed both in the workforce and academia.
+The Master of Arts in European and Eurasian Studies (CEES MA) is offered at the Centre for European and Eurasian Studies at the Munk School of Global Affairs & Public Policy.
+CEES MA is a two-year program that offers its students academic instruction paired with international professional experience.
+These experiences include: professional internship placements across Europe and Asia, experiential learning opportunities, a major research paper, and student led initiatives.